-Parameter Default Description ----------- --------- -------------
+Parameter Default Desc ption ----------- -------------- ------- -- -- --

 Page Properties ID Blank If not specified, the report will show data from all Page Properties macros on a page, where there are multiple macros.
 Specify an ID to include only data from Page Properties macros with the same ID.
-Title column heading Columns to show If not specified, the report will show all columns.
+Title column heading Title The heading to display on the first column in the report table.
+This column contains links to pages displayed by the report.
+The default column heading is 'Title'.
+Columns to show If not specified, the report will show all columns.
 You can specify a comma separated list of columns to include.
 If your column heading includes commas, use double quotes around the column name.
 If your column heading includes quotes, use double quotes.
-For example, A column, "My ""new"" column, yes", Third column Number of items to display 30 Number of items to display in the table before displaying pagination options for additional items.
-The macro can display a maximum of 3000 pages.
-System administratorscan increase or decrease this limit.
+For example, A column, "My ""new"" column, yes", Third column Number of items to 30 Number of items to display in the table before displaying pagination options for additional items. display The macro can display a maximum of 3000 pages.
+System administrators can increase or decrease this limit.
 It is a good idea to use pagination, rather than listing all your pages in one go.
 Sort by Modified Sort the table by a specific column heading.
 Enter the column name, exactly as it appears in the corresponding Page Properties macro.
 Select the Reverse Sort check box to sort the table in reverse order.
 Show Comments Count No Displays the number of comments for each page in the table.
 Show Likes Count No Displays the number of likes for each page in the table.